ManageIQ/manageiq-ui-service/docs/developer_setup.md

 - Have the SUI repo at the same level as `manageiq/`, this ensures the SUI builds, `gulp build`, into the correct manageiq folder.
   - `git clone git@github.com:ManageIQ/manageiq-ui-service.git`.
 - Have nodejs **v6.x** and npm **3.x.x** installed (npm should be installed with NodeJS)
+- If using [nvm](https://github.com/creationix/nvm) you can ensure you are using the correct node version with `nvm use`
 - Have yarn (^v0.16.1) and gulp globally installed.
   - `npm install -g yarn gulp`